green-code-initiative/ecoCode-common/doc/starter-pack.md

 #### Method 1 - Automatic check (default method)

+In the current repository, go to `tools/check_requirements` directory.
-Execute script verification (present in this repository in `tool_checks` directory) :
+Next, execute script verification () :

 For Mac or Unix OS : `./check_requirements.sh`

 For Windows OS :

-- execute following script : `./check_requirements.bat`
+- execute script : `./check_requirements.bat`
 - then check versions displayed

 PS : if you have some problems with this script, please feel free to create a new issue here <https://github.com/green-code-initiative/ecoCode-common/issues>